amagerard/amagerard/README.md

+Soon, Drupal, Joomla, Wordpress, Xwiki and Mediawiki with Docker, Casaos and Zimaos.

 TemplateVM is a model to install servers with Almalinux.
 [Go to TemplateVM](../../../TemplateVM/wiki/01Installation)

 PowerDns is a free server of domain name under GNU GPL license.
 It allows you to manage domain names in a MySQL database